This post may contain affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.

 In the house we swirled pink, blue, and purple paint around with different paint brushes and our hands.
 Then we took a toothbrush, dipped it into white paint and flicked the paint onto the paper using our thumbs.
 This was something we both had to figure out; as we experimented with near/far, more paint/less paint, etc… That’s the best part of making art with your child; learning together.
 Even though I am a teacher by trade, and I’m a homeschool mom too, doesn’t mean I always have to play that role.
 In fact, I relish in the times I can join her in art or play and just be present with her, and take her lead.

 The original galaxy art is something we remember fondly and definitely wanted to repeat another time.
-So when we were revisiting this book and experimenting with our GIANT magic milk it became obvious that we need to make GIANT galaxy art!
-Lol.
+So today was the day!

 GIANT Galaxy Art…